HM Prison Holloway: Suffragettes

 For decades, British campaigners had argued for votes for women.
 It was only when a number of suffragists, despairing of change through peaceful means, decided to turn to militant protest that the "suffragette" was born.
 These women broke the law in pursuit of their aims, and many were imprisoned at Holloway for their criminal activity.
 They were not treated as political prisoners, the authorities arguing they were imprisoned for their vandalism, not their opinions.
 In protest, some went on hunger strike and were force fed so Holloway has a large symbolic role in the history of women's rights in the UK for those in sympathy with the movement.
-Suffragettes imprisoned there include Emmeline Pankhurst, Emily Davison, Violet Mary Doudney, Katie Edith Gliddon, Isabella Potbury, Evaline Hilda Burkitt, Georgina Fanny Cheffins, Constance Bryer, Florence Tunks, Janie Terrero, Doreen Allen, Bertha Ryland, Katharine Gatty, Charlotte Despard, Janet Boyd, Genie Sheppard, Mary Ann Aldham, Mary Richardson, Muriel and Arabella Scott, Alice Maud Shipley, Katherine Douglas Smith, Dora Montefiore, Christabel Pankhurst, Hanna Sheehy-Skeffington, Emily Townsend, Leonora Tyson, Ethel Smyth and the American Alice Paul.
+Suffragettes imprisoned there include Emmeline Pankhurst, Emily Davison, Violet Mary Doudney, Constance Lytton, Katie Edith Gliddon, Isabella Potbury, Evaline Hilda Burkitt, Georgina Fanny Cheffins, Constance Bryer, Florence Tunks, Janie Terrero, Doreen Allen, Bertha Ryland, Katharine Gatty, Charlotte Despard, Janet Boyd, Genie Sheppard, Mary Ann Aldham, Mary Richardson, Muriel and Arabella Scott, Alice Maud Shipley, Katherine Douglas Smith, Dora Montefiore, Christabel Pankhurst, Hanna Sheehy-Skeffington, Emily Townsend, Leonora Tyson, Miriam Pratt, Ethel Smyth, Victoria Lidiard and the American Alice Paul.
 Detainees later received the Holloway brooch.
 In 1912 the anthem of the suffragettes – "The March of the Women", composed by Ethel Smyth with lyrics by Cicely Hamilton – was performed there.

 Irish Republicans

-Holloway held three important people closely associated with the Easter Rebellion of 1916: Maud Gonne, Kathleen Clarke and Constance Markievicz.
+Holloway held women closely associated with the Irish Easter Rebellion of 1916 and the women's paramilitary organisation Cumann na mBan: Maud Gonne, Kathleen Clarke, Hanna Sheehy-Skeffington and Constance Markievicz.

 Fascists

-Holloway held Diana Mitford under Defence Regulation 18B during World War II, and after a personal intervention from Prime Minister Winston Churchill, her husband Sir Oswald Mosley was moved there.
-The couple lived together in a cottage in the prison grounds.
-They were released in 1943.
+During World War II, Holloway was used to detain individuals under Defence Regulation 18B, which allowed the internment of persons suspected of posing a threat to national security.
+Among those held was Diana Mitford, who was later joined by her husband, Sir Oswald Mosley, following a personal intervention by the prime minister, Winston Churchill.
+The couple was permitted to live together in a cottage within the prison grounds until their release in 1943.

-Norah Elam had the distinction of being detained during both World Wars, three times during 1914 as a suffragette prisoner under the name Dacre Fox, then as a detainee under Regulation 18B in 1940, when she was part of the social circle that gathered around the Mosleys during their early internment period.
-Later, after her release, Elam had the further distinction of being the only former member of the British Union of Fascists to be granted a visit with Oswald Mosley during his period of detention there.
-Fridel Meyer was not a fascist, but was nevertheless held at Holloway in 1939 under Defence Regulation 18B for being German.
-She was released after six months following an intervention by barrister Norman Birkett.
+Norah Elam—previously known as Dacre Fox during her suffragette activism in World War I—was also detained under Regulation 18B in 1940.
+She had been imprisoned multiple times in 1914 and later became associated with the social circle surrounding the Mosleys during their early internment.
+After her release, Elam became the only former member of the British Union of Fascists known to have been granted a visit with Mosley during his detention.

+Fridel Meyer, a German national who was not affiliated with fascist politics, was likewise interned at Holloway in 1939 under Regulation 18B due to her nationality.
+She was released after six months following the intervention of barrister Norman Birkett.

 Executions

-A total of five judicial executions by hanging took place at Holloway Prison between 1903 and 1955:
+Between 1903 and 1955, five judicial executions by hanging were carried out at Holloway Prison: